Our Board and Staff

 Board of Directors

-Mindy Fitch (she/her) grew up in the Puget Sound area, Salish territory, Washington State.
+Mindy Fitch (she/her), our Chair, grew up in the Puget Sound area, Salish territory, Washington State.
 She holds a BA in Creative Writing from Western Washington University in Bellingham and studied filmmaking at Vancouver Film School in British Columbia.
 Shortly after moving to Portland in 1997, she began editing plant, gardening, and natural history books and field guides at Timber Press, where she remained on staff until becoming a mom in 2006.
-She now edits on a freelance basis, homeschools with her two daughters, and works on various nature connection advocacy projects.
+She now edits books on a freelance basis, homeschools with her two daughters, and works on various nature connection advocacy projects.

-Jerrilee Geist/Jera (she/they/ki) grew up in the traditional territory of the Coast Miwok, in the hills north of San Francisco, and moved to Portland in 2021, finding Rewild Portland shortly thereafter.
+Jerrilee Geist/Jera (she/they/ki), our Secretary, grew up in the traditional territory of the Coast Miwok, in the hills north of San Francisco, and moved to Portland in 2021, finding Rewild Portland shortly thereafter.
 Jera works in permaculture landscaping and habitat restoration, and business development/project management for Pro Audio Voices, an audiobook production and marketing company.
 She is excited to bring her project management and systems-design skills to the Rewild board, where a worldview in which community-building and resilience are central.
 Outside of work, she is an avid forager, culinary explorer, and fiber artist.
 Jera’s personal mission is to be of service to the land and its peoples, and to continue to foster meaningful relationships.

 Sheila Henson (she/they) is an ADHD coach and educator who brings her knowledge, experience, and passion for neurodiversity, accessibility, and transformative justice to her position on the Rewild Portland board of directors.
 She grew up in Thousand Oaks, California, close to forest, desert, and the beach, and now lives in North Portland.
 She holds undergrad degrees in History and Psychology, a Masters in Education, and has worked in education and behavior for nearly twenty years, including teaching in a self-contained behavior classroom at Serendipity Center, a therapeutic school in SE Portland.
 Sheila has mad skills in crisis prevention, de-escalation, collaborative problem solving, and mediation work.
 She heads our Transformative Justice committee and receives formal training in this area (most recently in Equity-Informed Mediation and Restorative Justice for Organizations), which she brings to the rest of the board.